Hurghada Two Day Tours

 Khan Al Khalili

 The skinny lanes of Khan Al Khalili are a medieval-style mall.
-This accumulation of shops – many arranged around small courtyards – stocks everything from soap powder to semiprecious stones, not to mention tacky toy camels and alabaster pyramids.
-Most shops and stalls open from around 9 am to well after sundown (except Friday morning and Sunday), although plenty of the souvenir vendors are open if there are customers, even on Sunday.
+This accumulation of shops—many arranged around small courtyards—stocks everything from soap powder to semiprecious stones, not to mention tacky toy camels and alabaster pyramids.
+Most shops and stalls are open from around 9 am to well after sundown (except Friday morning and Sunday), although plenty of the souvenir vendors are open if there are customers, even on Sunday.

 Cairenes have plied their trades here since the khan was built in the 14th century, and parts of the market, such as the gold district, are still the first choice for thousands of locals.
 The khan used to be divided into reasonably rigid sections, but now the only distinct areas are the gold sellers, the coppersmiths and the spice dealers.
 Apart from the clumsy touts, the merchants of Khan Al Khalili are some of the most incredible smooth talkers you will ever meet.
-Almost anything can be bought here, and if a merchant doesn’t have what you’re looking for, he’ll happily find somebody who does.
+Merchants here offer a wide range of products and are willing to assist in finding anything not immediately available.

 Cairo Citadel